NRCan/gsip/README.md

 You might want to edit the context file in /META-INF/context.xml to set database location first (or edit the file after it is deployed in Tomcat and restart the application)

+### Docker

+You can also deploy using the included Docker container

+`docker-compose up --build`

 ## Demo application